 The GLO calculated the percentage of population of renter households within LMI categories.
 Approximately 68 percent of the unmet need is below the 80 percent LMI category.
 The unmet need for the LMI population is almost \$1.84 billion for renters.
 The unmet need by income category for renters in all eligible counties can be seen in the following table.
 This information informed the Affordable Rental Program which was designed to provide funds for rehabilitation, reconstruction, and new construction of public housing and affordable multi-family housing projects in areas impacted by Hurricane Harvey.

 Renters within Harris County and the city of Houston account for 61 percent of unmet need for renter households.
-The city of Houston and Harris County will develop their own programs to address the unmet needs for renters.

 Table 17: Renter Unmet Need by Income Category